stroiman/obsidian-sample-plugin-with-tests/README.md

 The choices of libraries here are MY personal preferences, don't write me if you don't like them, you'll not change my mind.
 Create your own fork instead.

+There _may_ be issues with how the "restart" functionality works on Windows, it is based on features of the linux/MacOS shells.
+If you can run the test runner using sh/bash/zsh/fish or the like, it should run.
+Read more in the "restart" section.

 ### Choice of tools

 The test runner is [mocha](https://mochajs.org/), rather than jest, which seems